jwnpoh/terminal-greeter/README.md

-A simple terminal greeter that gets username.
+A simple terminal greeter that gets username and modifies according to current time.